Serving the provinces of New Brunswick and Prince Edward Island in Canada

 |Where Do I Go From Here?||We alcoholics stick together to overcome the disease of alcoholism.|

-A.A.'s collective experience gives us some insights about how to carry out CPC Service.
-More information is provided by AA World Services via their site at aa.org.
+A.A.'s collective experience gives us some insights about how to carry the message into Treatment Centres.
+There is lots of information provided by AA World Services via their site at aa.org.